Business & Integration IT Consultant

 In today’s dynamically changing software development environment, the concept of REST APIs plays an important role in creating reliable, interactive and efficient applications.
-Whether you’re an experienced developer, tester, architect, or you’re encountering this topic for the first time, it’s important to be clear about what the REST API is and what its purpose.
+Whether you’re an experienced developer, tester, architect, or you encounter this topic for the first time, it’s important to be clear about what the REST API is and what its purpose.
 In this article, we will focus on the basic principles, definitions, and importance of REST APIs in today’s world of software engineering.

 In the current digital era, where communication between different software components is essential, our mind focuses on the REST API, which is the fundamental building block for this communication.
 Interestingly, the term “REST” carries multiple layers of meaning and hides a rich history of software architecture development.

-The Representational State Transfer Application Programming Interface (REST API, also known as the RESTful API) is an application programming interface (API or web API) that conforms to the constraints of the REST architectural style and allows interaction with RESTful web services.
+The Representational State Transfer Application Programming Interface (REST API, also known as RESTful API) is an application programming interface (API or web API) that conforms to the constraints of the REST architectural style and allows interaction with RESTful web services.

 What is an API?